catarinab/SEC/HDS/README.md

 - Test 1 noByzantineServers(): tests four correct members and a client sending one message
 - Test 2 oneByzantineServers(): tests three correct members, one byzantine member and a client sending one message
-- Test 3 twoByzantineServers(): tests six correct members, two byzantine members and a client sending one message
+- Test 3 twoByzantineServers(): tests five correct members, two byzantine members and a client sending one message
 - Test 4 twoMessageFourServersNoByzantine(): tests four correct members and a client sending two messages, one after another
 - Test 5 twoMessageFourServersOneByzantine(): test three correct members, one byzantine member and a client sending two messages, one after another
 - Test 6 twoClientsFourServersNoByzantine(): tests four correct members and two clients, each sending one message
 - Test 7 twoClientsFourServersOneByzantine(): tests three correct members, one byzantine member and two clients, each sending one message
+- If by any chance tests are failing because they require more time to run the algorithm adjust the values inside Thread.sleep(<value>) in each test of the ServiceTest (under the directory /SEC/HDS/Service/src/test).